jefftranter/6502/asm/jmon/README.txt

 Jump to the Applesoft or OSI BASIC cold start entry point (address
 $E000/$BD11).
 This will typically overwrite JMON.

+S RECORD LOADER: J

+Load a Motorola hex (RUN or S record) format file into memory.
+Exits if <ESC> is received at any time or after an S9 record is received.
+Executes the loaded code if the start address is non-zero.

 CHECKSUM: K <START> <END>